-\begin{remark} For computational efficiency, to estimate $\hat{G}_\sigma^\MAP$, one may use a forward-backward stepwise selection to find $\Pa_j$ for each $j$ separately, which is described in Section~\ref{subsec:stepwise} of the supplementary material (Algorithm~\ref{alg:nodewise_step}).
+\begin{remark} For computational efficiency, to estimate $\hat{G}_\sigma^\MAP$, one may use a forward-backward stepwise selection to find $\Pa_j$ for each $j$ separately.
+This is outlined in Algorithm~\ref{alg:nodewise_step} in Section~\ref{subsec:stepwise} of the supplementary material.
 Since the posterior score is not decomposable, the stepwise selection at node $j$ depends on the values of $\{\SSE_i \colon i \neq j \}$.
 A simple solution is to estimate $\SSE_i$ by $X_i^\T X_i$ for each $i \neq j$.
 Then, parts~(i) and~(ii) of Proposition~\ref{prop:freq} imply that this procedure is consistent as long as for each $j$, $|\Pa_j|$ is bounded by $\din$ at the end of the forward phase in Algorithm~\ref{alg:nodewise_step}.
-As shown in~\citet{an2008stepwise} and~\citet{zhou2010thresholded}, this condition on the output of forward selection can often be satisfied, with high probability, by choosing some $\din = O(\max_j |\Pa_j(G^*)|)$ (i.e., $\din$ has the same order as the maximum in-degree of $G^*$).
-Actually, Proposition~\ref{prop:freq} implies that the following procedure is also consistent: pick an arbitrary DAG $G$ with maximum in-degree bounded by $\din$, and for each $j$ perform stepwise selection at node $j$ by setting $\SSE_i = \SSE_i(G)$ for each $i \neq j$. \end{remark}
+As shown in~\citet{an2008stepwise} and~\citet{zhou2010thresholded}, this condition on the output of forward selection can often be satisfied, with high probability, by choosing some $\din = O(\max_j |\Pa_j(G^*)|)$; i.e., $\din$ has the same order as the maximum in-degree of $G^*$.
+Actually, Proposition~\ref{prop:freq} implies that the following procedure is also consistent: starting from an arbitrary DAG $G$ with maximum in-degree bounded by $\din$, one performs stepwise selection at each node $j$ by setting $\SSE_i = \SSE_i(G)$ for each $i \neq j$. \end{remark}

 \begin{remark} An alternative approach to performing forward-backward DAG selection with given ordering is to consider all the $p$ nodes jointly; see Algorithm~\ref{alg:dagwise} in Section~\ref{subsubsec:effective} of the supplementary material.
-In the forward phase, we add one best edge (consistent with the given ordering) in each iteration, while in the backward phase, we remove one edge in each iteration.
+In the forward phase, we add one best edge consistent with the given ordering in each iteration, while in the backward phase, we remove one edge in each iteration.
 Proposition~\ref{prop:freq} implies that this algorithm is also consistent for $\sigma \in [\sigma^*]$, provided that the maximum in-degree of any DAG on the search path is bounded by $\din$. \end{remark}

 The main result of this section is given in the following theorem.